-Interest rate swaps are transacted to hedge variable quarterly interest payments on borrowings that will mature between 2018 and 2019.
+Interest rate swaps are transacted to hedge variable quarterly interest payments on borrowings.
 Fair value gains and losses on the interest rate swaps recognised in the other comprehensive income are reclassified to profit or loss as part of interest expense over the period of the borrowings.
+All interest rate swaps matured during the financial year ended 30 June 2019.

-27. Deferred income taxes
+26. Deferred income taxes